ubclaunchpad/inertia/client/README.md

 [![GoDoc](https://godoc.org/github.com/golang/gddo?status.svg)](https://godoc.org/github.com/ubclaunchpad/inertia/client)

 This package contains Inertia's clientside configuration and interface to remote Inertia daemons.

-This package can be imported for use.
-For example:
+It can be imported for use if you don't like the CLI - for example:

 ```go
 package main